ibm-cloud-docs/databases-for-postgresql-gen2/howto-user-management.md

 ```
 {: pre}

-Similarly, For creating a user with `Writer` role:
+Similarly, for creating a user with the `Writer` role, use the following command:

 ```sh
 ibmcloud resource service-key-create <service_key_name> Writer --instance-name <instance_name>